Lillian Somoza de Sevilla Sacasa: Wedding and family

-Upon entering the Cathedral, they passed through a steel arch formed by the sabers of a group of cadets from the Military Academy, dressed in luxurious gala costumes, the National Guard orchestra executed the wedding march of Félix Mendelssohn and a march written especially for the wedding by the artist Lieutenant GN Félix Vega Miranda.
+Upon entering the cathedral, they passed through a steel arch formed by the sabers of a group of cadets from the Military Academy, dressed in luxurious gala costumes, the National Guard orchestra executed the wedding march of Félix Mendelssohn and a march written especially for the wedding by the artist Lieutenant GN Félix Vega Miranda.
 The matrimonial arras and thirteen coins of pure gold were mounted on an artistic cameo.

-After the Religious Ceremony, the Sevilla-Somoza spouses led the wedding procession in parade again through the Plaza to the National Palace, where it was dissolved, passing the guests to the great dance in the Presidential Palace in the Loma de Tiscapa.
+After the religious ceremony, the Sevilla-Somoza spouses led the wedding procession in a parade again through the Plaza to the National Palace, where it was dissolved, passing the guests to the great dance in the Presidential Palace in the Loma de Tiscapa.
 The Ramírez Velázquez de Masaya orchestras and the National Guard orchestra alternated in the execution of the dance program that ended at three in the morning.

 Journalists from across the continent flew in to cover the news of the wedding, including the famous Universal Newsreel.

-When she left with her husband to Washington D.C., representing Nicaragua diplomatically, she donated her luxurious residence in Managua to the Ministry of Foreign Affairs, which she met during the time that her family ruled the nation.
-The mansion was popularly known as Lillian House.
+When Somoza left with her husband to Washington D.C. to represent Nicaragua diplomatically, she donated her luxurious residence in Managua to the Ministry of Foreign Affairs, which she met during the time that her family ruled the nation.
+The mansion was popularly known as the Lillian House.

 In Washington D.C. she was known in society as the "Ambassadress" for being the consort of the ambassador dean of the diplomatic corps.
-She was in charge of the public relations of the embassy and in addition to the preparations of dinners and galas in her mansion, where they entertained dozens of guests, including diplomats and millionaires.
+Despite constant pregnancies, Somoza was in charge of the public relations of the embassy and the preparations of dinners and galas in her mansion, where she and her husband entertained dozens of guests, including diplomats and millionaires.
+She had 20 pregnancies but gave birth to only nine children: